stacristo/ntx-devops-test/README.md

 4. Run the command 'npm audit fix' to fix any vulnerabilities found due to reverting 'Chai'

 ### 2. Create and Provision Three Virtual mMchines with Vagrant
-1. Created the virtual machines Vagrant with the command 'vagrant up'.
+1. Created the virtual machines Vagrant with the command ´vagrant up´.
 Vagrant will use the provided [Vagrantfile](Vagrantfile) in this repository and will automotically provision the virtual machines
-2. Checked the virtual machine status with the command 'vagrant status' to ensure the virtual machines have been created and are currently running
+2. Checked the virtual machine status with the command ´vagrant status´ to ensure the virtual machines have been created and are currently running

 ### 3. Check NGINX Server Configurations After the Virtual Machines are Created and Provisioned
-1. SSH to the virtual machine named "nginx" with the command 'ssh nginx'
+1. SSH to the virtual machine named "nginx" with the command ´ssh nginx´
 2. Checked NGINX server configuration with the command:
-   '''
+   ´´´
    cat /etc/nginx/nginx.conf | grep "include /etc/nginx/sites-"
-   '''
+   ´´´
-3. Checked the configuration of the load balancer by checking whether the file **load_balancer.conf** exists in the directory **/etc/nginx/conf.d/**, if not use **load_balancer.conf** provided in this repository
+3. Checked the configuration of the load balancer by checking whether the file **load_balancer.conf** exists in the directory **/etc/nginx/conf.d/**, if not use [load_balancer.conf](load_balancer.conf) provided in this repository
-4. Restarted the NGINX service, with the command 'sudo systemctl restart NGINX'
+4. Restarted the NGINX service, with the command ´sudo systemctl restart nginx´

 ### 4. Create Two Github Actions Runners to Use as CI Pipeline
 1. SSH to each virtual machine created for each application instance.
 2. In the [Settings](https://github.com/stacristo/ntx-devops-test/settings) of this repository there is a section under "Actions" called [Runners](https://github.com/stacristo/ntx-devops-test/settings/actions/runners)
 3. Selected "New self-hosted runner" and followed the instructions given by Github for each self-hosted runner for each virtual machine.
-4. Made sure that the status of each Github Runner status is in 'idle', this will change to 'running' when there are jobs given to each Runner.
+4. Made sure that the status of each Github Runner status is in ´idle´, this will change to 'running' when there are jobs given to each Runner.

 ### 5. Created Two Github Actions Workflow
 1. The first workflow is [push-docker-image.yml](.github/workflows/push-docker-image.yml).
 This is a workflow run on the local machine to push a docker image to Docker Hub